Florida National Parks

 The Everglades has three entrances, so depending on which entrance you start at Biscayne is between 30 minutes and ~2 hours from Everglades.
 Homestead, Florida is a great area to stay to explore both parks.

 Alternatively, driving to Key West along US Highway 1 is a great option to get to Dry Tortugas National Park.
 Key West is approximately 3-3.5 hours from the Miami/Homestead area.
 If you have never been to the Florida Keys, you can make several stops along the way to areas such as Marathon, FL and Islamorada, FL.
-One of the most iconic Florida State Parks, Bahia Honda State Park, is also along your way.
-Bahia Honda State Park is located in Big Pine Key, FL and is a very popular destination.
+One of the most iconic Florida State Parks, Bahia Honda State Park, is also along your way in Big Pine Key, FL.